+Computer science majors are highly marketable in nearly every major U.S. industry according to U.S. News & World Report.
 Perhaps the greatest advantage of earning a computer science degree is that you have earned it and no one can take it away from you.
 In a 30-plus year-long career, that degree may follow you and may be your constant companion throughout your job searches and changes.

 If you’re interested in continuing your education beyond the associate or bachelor levels, then advanced degrees are another option for you.
 Advanced degrees typically require more classes, research, a final thesis and defense of that thesis.
 Master’s and doctoral programs may open the door to additional opportunities in this field.

-On the downside, earning a degree in computer science, on average, requires two years for an associate degree, four years for a bachelor’s degree, and one to two (or more) additional years for a master’s degree.
+On the downside, earning a degree in computer science, on average, requires two years for an associate degree, four years for a bachelor’s degree and one to two (or more) additional years for a master’s degree.
 This time spent may be a challenge in pursuing your career.
 Online classes, on the other hand, may allow you to pursue your degree while earning a living and gaining experience.

-The expense of working on a degree may be daunting.
+The expense of working on a degree also may be daunting.
 Even the least expensive colleges and universities can set you back $10,000 per year and the average cost is just over $20,000 per year.
 That expense can easily pile up to $100,000 or more over four years.

 Deciding to major in computer science and focusing on one or more of its disciplines is no easy task.
 Computer sciences require math skills, organization and attention to detail, especially for programmers and data scientists, and pay may vary between disciplines.

-Last updated: March 2021
+Last updated: September 2021